Troyciv/Troyciv.github.io/_posts/2018-07-05-anki-cards.md

 ---
-title: How Anki treats review cards
+title: Not all cards are equal
+category: Anki
 published: false
 ---

-### How Anki treats cards
+In my last post I've covered how Anki automatically creates cards for you.
+Now it's time to review your cards.